VictorAuger/victorauger.github.io/content/research/index.md

 **3. Research Practices**

 In parallel, I am also interested in the developments of new research practices in psychological science.
-Specifically, I explore the use of simulations at various stages of the research process and advocate for reflection the criteria used for assessing scientific contributions.
+Specifically, I explore the use of simulations at various stages of the research process and advocate for reflection on the criteria used for assessing scientific contributions.